tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ### Batching

-Another important feature of `@grpc` operator is that it allows you to implement request batching for remote data almost effortlessly as soon as you have gRPC methods that implements resolves multiple responses for multiple input in single request.
+Another important feature of the `@grpc` operator is that it allows you to implement request batching for remote data almost effortlessly as soon as you have gRPC methods that resolve multiple responses for multiple inputs in a single request.

-In out protobuf example file we have such a method called `GetMultipleNews` that we can use.
+In our protobuf example file, we have a method called `GetMultipleNews` that we can use.
 To enable batching we need to enable [`@upstream.batch` option](../operators/upstream.md#batch) first and specify `groupBy` option for the `@grpc` operator.

 ```graphql
 schema